matthh9797/gcp-ingest-template/README.md

-# gcp-ingest-template
+# GCP Ingest Template

-A template repository for data ingestion into GCP BigQuery
+A template repository for data ingestion into GCP BigQuery.